 Information Literacy is a key skill and competency for modern life and society.
-It can help one to understand and navigate today's complex information landscape.
-Therefore, let us formally define this important concept and explore some of the key parts of this definition.
+It can help us understand and navigate today's complex information landscape.
+Therefore, let's formally define this important concept and explore some of the key parts of this definition.

 Information Literacy Defined

 Information Literacy is the set of skills needed to recognize what information is needed and evaluate, find, and use information effectively and responsibly.

 1. The ability to recognize what information is needed:

 A popular saying by scientist and writer Carl Sagan is "great claims require great evidence".
 People cannot simply make up their own facts about reality and the way the world operates.
 Claims of truth must be backed by factual evidence.
 The more complex a topic, the more sources of information are typically required to fully understand it.
 Knowing what information you need is a critical competency.

 When completing essay assignments, a professor typically specifies how many research resources are needed for the particular assignment.
 Because of the complex nature of academic research, several sources are often required.

 While it is true that a great deal of information exists, not all of this information can be considered good.
 In fact, some information can be false, misleading, or even outright lies.
 What makes matters worse is when this misleading information is made to appear genuine, functioning like land mines on one's path to truth.
 Therefore, being able to identify reliable information resources from false or misleading information resource is absolutely vital.